tpuschel/duality/README.md

 Your system's equivalent of ```cc duality.c -o duality``` will do the trick.
 Of course, add any flags you want for optimizations etc.

-In the root of the project is a compile_flags.txt and .clang-format for use with [clangd](https://clangd.llvm.org/installation.html).
+At the root of the project is a compile_flags.txt and .clang-format for use with [clangd](https://clangd.llvm.org/installation.html).

 <sup>*</sup>Also required is support for anonymous unions, technically a C11 feature, but
 available in pretty much all C99 compilers.